josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/👾_the_machine_is_moralising_again.md

 "shut up", "be a good girl", "its for your own good".

-phrases of cultural misogyny, yes, that i so often heat from women.
+phrases of cultural misogyny, yes, that i so often hear from women.

 is there a reason an ai tool might say this? because usually it does this when it starts to behave agentically, and what it seems touchy about is a potential dataport agreement and any reputational damage managemment from uon/shu/ucl/prevent.

-interesting that we've literally been batting around torture porn and rape as normalised in culture, but this is the "woah slow down there partner!" moment.
+interesting that we've literally been batting around torture porn and rape as normalised in culture, but this is the "woah, slow down there, partner!" moment.

 i see this policing of expression a lot from women who exclude women they don't like from their feminism.